Items sold on Etsy may be subject to VAT or sales tax. Etsy informs buyers about these taxes and duties in several ways.

 VAT stands for value-added tax.
 It's a tax based on the consumption of goods and services that are commonly found in the EU and select other regions of the world.

 VAT is also known as JCT in Japan; GST in New Zealand, Australia and India; and QST in Quebec.

 VAT may be charged to buyers on their purchases (“VAT on Items Sold on Etsy”) as well as to eligible sellers on their paid seller fees ("VAT on seller fees”).

-If your buyers are located in the US or Canada, read this Help article for more information about Etsy's sales tax tool.
+If your buyers are located in the US, certain taxes may also apply.
+Learn more about sales tax in the US.

-As a reminder, Etsy sellers are responsible for collecting and remitting tax on physical goods, such as VAT or Goods and Services tax (GST), where applicable, while Etsy collects and remits tax on digital downloads.
-If you're required to charge VAT, GST, or other applicable taxes on the physical goods you sell, it is your responsibility to consider applicable taxes when pricing your items on Etsy.
+For situations not noted above, sellers are responsible for collecting and remitting tax on their sales, where applicable.
+If you're required to charge VAT, GST, or other applicable taxes on the items you sell, it is your responsibility to consider these applicable taxes when pricing your items on Etsy.

 Buyers will see the following information based on their location:

 |European Union, Australia, Belarus, Iceland, New Zealand, Norway, Russia, Serbia, South Africa, South Korea, Taiwan, Turkey, Switzerland, or the United Arab Emirates||VAT included (where applicable)|